mlcruz/SimpleGraphNoSQL/README.md

 to be heavily refactored and optimized.
 This project originaly started as a final project for my "Data search and classification" class, but its scope ended up being heavily expanded so i could experiment with graph dbs and managing states in memory.

 There is plenty of room for optimization, even if some data structures are (almost)optimal.
+The original lab report(in portugeuse) can be find in the relatorio.pdf file